Katoo Ole Metito

 Judah Katoo Ole Metito EGH (born 1973) is a Kenyan politician who is the current State House Comptroller of Kenya since 2022.
 Prior to becoming Statehouse Comptroller, he served as the elected Member Of Parliament of Kajiado South Constituency in Kajiado county from 2003 to 2022.

-Previously, holders of the position were referred to as Minister for Provincial Administration and internal Security in the Kenyan Government and the officeholder was appointed by the President.
-He currently belongs to United Democratic Alliance (UDA).
-He has been a blessing to his country since he contributed several projects for the maa people and others.
-In 2022, he intends to vie for Kajiado county gubernatorial seat after winning the UDA nominations.
+The office holder is appointed by the President.

 Education

 Katoo Ole Metito holds a PhD in Business Administration from the University of Nairobi, B.Sc. in Microprocessor Technology and Instrumentation from the University of Nairobi and a Higher Diploma (Management of Information Systems) from Strathmore College.

-Politics
+Judah Katoo Ole Metito began his political career when he was elected Member of Parliament for Kajiado South Constituency in 2002 (serving from 2003 after the general election).
+Between 2006 and 2008, he served as Assistant Minister for Youth Affairs and Sports.
+In 2008, he was appointed Assistant Minister for Regional Development, a position he held until 2012.
+Following the death of George Saitoti, President Mwai Kibaki appointed him Minister of State for Provincial Administration and Internal Security in September 2012.

-Ole Metito was appointed Minister for Provincial Administration and internal security by president Mwai Kibaki on September 24, 2012, following the death of his predecessor, Professor George Saitoti slightly over three months earlier on June 10, 2012.
-Before that, he was an Assistant Minister for the Ministry of Regional Development, a position he had held since 2008.
-A Kibaki loyalist, he was also the Secretary, Political Affairs and the Chairperson of NARC-Kenya, Loitokitok Branch.
+After the 2013 General Election, he served as the Majority Chief Whip in the National Assembly during the 11th Parliament.
+He later returned as Member of Parliament for Kajiado South in the 12th Parliament, where he also chaired the Departmental Committee on Defence and Foreign Relations.

-Between 2006 and 2008, he served as Assistant Minister of Youth Affairs within the Ministry of Youth and Sports.
-He was the Member of Parliament for Kajiado South Constituency since 2002.
-Katoo ole metito will be vying for the gubernatorial position for Kajiado County in 2022.
+In the 2022 General Election, Ole Metito contested the Kajiado County gubernatorial seat on a United Democratic Alliance (UDA) ticket but was defeated by the incumbent Governor, Joseph Ole Lenku.
+Following the election, President William Ruto appointed him State House Comptroller, a position he has held since 2022.